aw1875/puppeteer-hcaptcha/README.md

 #### ⚠️ Important ⚠️

-I'm currently searching for a better TFJS model as it seems the coco-ssd model thats currenly being used is struggling with hCaptchas images more frequently as they are now blurred a little.
+I'm currently searching for a better TFJS model as it seems the coco-ssd model thats currently being used is struggling with hCaptchas images more frequently as they are now blurred a little.
 If you have any suggestions please create a new issue with the TFJS recommendation template so I can take a look.
 Thanks!

 ---